Saronic Gulf, Greece

 - Ermioni - Hydra: the route is available twice a day during the summer.
 It only takes 25 minutes to reach Hydra from the port of Ermioni.

-- Porto Cheli - Hydra: The sailing from Porto Cheli to Hydra is available twice a day during the summer and it lasts approximately 1 hour.
+- Porto Heli - Hydra: the sailing from Porto Heli to Hydra is available 2-3 times a day during the summer and it lasts 45 minutes to 1.5 hours.

 Where to book ferry tickets to Hydra online

 The weekend is approaching and you want to get away from the city for a few days?
-Find information about the trip to Hydra in 2021 and the Saronic Gulf, compare ferry companies, see real-time ferry schedules and book ferry tickets online on Ferryhopper with no extra fees!
+Find information about getting to Hydra and the Saronic Gulf, compare ferry companies, browse real-time ferry schedules and book ferry tickets online on Ferryhopper!